composer/composer/.github/CONTRIBUTING.md

 You can run the test suite by executing `vendor/bin/simple-phpunit` when inside the composer directory, and run Composer by executing the `bin/composer`.

-For running the tests against the most recent PHP versions (PHP 8.0/8.1), you will need to run `composer update --ignore-platform-reqs && git checkout composer.lock`  before running the `vendor/bin/simple-phpunit` command.

 To test your modified Composer code against another project, run `php /path/to/composer/bin/composer` inside that project's directory.